-This site is my ongoing effort to provide the curated knowledge and principles needed to “roll your own” open source solutions.
 It turns out, these can be applied to help you take control of anything you want.
-It may have started with software, but voluntary peer-to-peer organizing is now enabled.
-These tools can benefit us in the realms of education, food production, hardware production, communications, finance and trade, transportation, as well as security and governance.
+It may have started with software, but voluntary choice and peer-to-peer collaboration is now enabled and gaining momentum.
+These tools can benefit us in the realms of education, food, tools & hardware, communications, finance and trade, transportation, as well as security and governance.

 What’s in it for me?
-Well, the above, so that I can keep working to do design and support for limited clients/ partners who are interested in using these tools and principles.
+Well, the reward of showcasing the stories would be great, but I guess I’m going to have to be a bit of a cyber-begger.
+I can keep working to do design and support for limited clients/ partners who are interested in using these tools and principles.
 If you think that is you, please contact me.
 If that is not quite it, but you think what I do here is worth something, please donate!

 The following is my full on geek history.
 It only matters, if at all, in that it may illustrate my perspective and therefore why I think this whole open source thing is so worth my time.